jekrch/personalsite/README.md

 This site was built using the MERN stack (MongoDB/Express/React/Node.js).

-To install dependencies: npm run client-install
+Install dependencies with: npm run client-install

-To run locally: npm run dev
+Run express and client server with: npm run dev